 Cognitive Neuroscience and the Department of Cognitive Science

 Cognitive neuroscience is an important part of the field of cognitive science.
 Most courses in the cognitive science curriculum touch on cognitive neuroscience, by asking how brain processes might be related to advanced human cognition—in social thinking, art, science, religion, mathematical insight, scientific discovery, fashion, language, gesture, multimodal communication, decision-making, planning, and so on.
-This begins in Intro to Cognitive Science and continues through upper division electives.
+This begins in Intro to Cognitive Science (101) and Intro to Cognitive Neuroscience (102) and continues through upper division electives.
 Take COGS courses on aspects of human cognition that interest you, and you will cover cognitive neuroscientific aspects of those topics.

 How can I get research experience with faculty members doing work in the area of neuroscience?

 The best way to form a relationship with these researchers is to take their courses.
 Positions in neuroscience labs are competitive, so start by researching faculty members, taking their courses, and talking to the faculty members about how to prepare for a research position.

 The following is a representative list of courses that would be valuable to students interested in neuroscience and/or cognitive neuroscience.
 Most of these courses have prerequisites, so work with your advisor to plan your program!

 NEUR 166: Explorations in Neuroscience (1 credit)

 NEUR 201: Fundamentals of Neuroscience I (3 credits)

 NEUR 202: Fundamentals of Neuroscience II (3 credits)